MohammadRuhulAmin/mongodb_tutorial/README.md

 </table>
 </div>

+### Tech Giant Companies Using MongoDB

+1. **Google**: Uses MongoDB for various internal projects and services.

+2. **Adobe**: Utilizes MongoDB to power some of its Creative Cloud services.

+3. **Uber**: MongoDB is used for managing and analyzing real-time data from ride bookings and interactions.

+4. **Square**: Uses MongoDB for various aspects of its payment processing and financial data management.

+5. **Cisco**: Incorporates MongoDB for data storage and management in networking solutions and services.

+6. **Ebay**: MongoDB is used in certain parts of Ebay's infrastructure for handling product catalog and recommendation systems.

+7. **Verizon**: Uses MongoDB to support various applications and services in telecommunications.

+8. **Twitter**: MongoDB is used by Twitter for storing and analyzing tweets and related data.

+9. **Expedia**: MongoDB is used for managing and analyzing customer data and booking information.

+10. **Cerner**: Uses MongoDB for healthcare data management and analysis.

 ## 5 Major Disadvantages of MongoDB

 - **Memory Usage**: MongoDB can consume a significant amount of memory, especially with larger data sets, due to its in-memory processing requirements.